Our Black Tie CBD reviews cover their most popular flowers. Choose a Black Tie CBD product or read in order from highest rated.

 Potency (8.0 out of 10)

-Thankfully, Black Tie provides an entire lab report on the Candyland product page.
+Thankfully, Black Tie CBD provides an entire lab report on the Candyland product page.
 We always implore every vendor to do this.
 Candyland comes in at 16.56% CBD, a respectful amount, and .22% total THC.
 The THC level is relatively low, but that’s not necessarily a bad thing.
 Users that are particularly THC sensitive find great interest in strains like these.
 There is also nearly 1% CBG, which is relatively high and adds to the goodness of this strain.
 Typically, you’d have to mix in a CBG-specific strain, such as Tweedle Farms’ CBG, to get that aspect.
-Along with the full lab report, there is a VERY appreciated terpene report on the Black Tie Candyland product page.
+Along with the full lab report, there is a VERY appreciated terpene report on the Black Tie CBD product page for the Candyland flower.
 We love when vendors provide that information, as it allows us to identify exactly what terpenes are present and buyers to guesstimate the kinds of entourage effects it might have.
 Candyland is very high in Caryophyllene and Myrcene and has adequate amounts of Humulene, Pinene, Bisabalol, and Nerolidol.

 Effect (7.5 out of 10)